Semcon/re-search-chrome/README.md

 [Here's the result of the latest run.](TESTS.md)

 ## Known bugs
- * If you close the right side window and the try to search "again" in the main window nothing will happen.
+ * If you close the right side window and then try to search "again" in the main window nothing will happen.
 This is due to the search-engine not actually updating anything if you search again for the same thing.

 ## Disclaimer